Opinion | Democrats should try listening to Joe Manchin

 Manchin’s remarks made sense, both politically and policy-wise.
 The essential political argument for BBB is that its individual components — such as universal pre-K or a Civilian Climate Corps — receive strong support in polls.
 Manchin stands accused of blocking a “popular” bill.

-Obviously, a lot of what gives Manchin pause are clean energy provisions, which people in his coal-producing, heavily pro-Trump state dislike even after he got the toughest ones removed.
+Obviously, a lot of what gives Manchin pause are clean-energy provisions, which people in his coal-producing, heavily pro-Trump state dislike even after he got the toughest ones removed.
 Equally clearly, the BBB proposal tackles long-neglected social needs — albeit a list shortened at Manchin’s behest — which most Democrats pledged to address in their 2020 campaigns.

 Yet in citing “historic inflation” as a reason to balk at the spending plan, Manchin showed that he, not House progressives, has his finger on the pulse of the American people — as of November 2021.
 A Pew Research Center poll in September found that 63 percent are “very concerned” about rising prices, far more than worry about other issues such as jobs or evictions.

 Maybe various components of BBB poll well in the abstract, but a new ABC News/Ipsos poll shows the public has little idea what’s in the latest iteration.
 What they do know is not attractive: Only 25 percent think it will help “people like them.”
-Fewer than half of Democrats — just 47 percent — said the bill would help people like them..
+Fewer than half of Democrats — just 47 percent — said the bill would help people like them.

 The White House has conceded the public’s shifting priorities — backhandedly — by touting the bill’s inflation-fighting potential.
 In response to Manchin, press secretary Jen Psaki said Monday: “Seventeen Nobel Prize-winning economists have said [the bill] will reduce inflation,” though their endorsement letter’s exact words were that BBB would “ease longer-term inflationary pressures,” by boosting productivity.

 Which brings us to policy.
 As between the Federal Reserve’s actions and deficit spending, the former probably has much more impact on inflation.
-And BBB would have no effect, in theory, if it’s fully offset by tax increases, as Biden has claimed it already is.
+And BBB would have no effect, in theory, if it were fully offset by tax increases, as Biden has claimed it already is.

 Yet Manchin is right when he says BBB in its current form isn’t fully paid for, due to budgetary “shell games” that “make the real cost of the so-called $1.75 trillion bill estimated to be almost twice that amount … if you extended it permanently.”